 Carefully take the orchid out of the pot and run the roots under lukewarm water to clean the soil and moss off of the roots.
 Look for any damage to the roots.

-The roots seem huge but what you see is actually a fleshy cover that holds in moisture and nutrients for the roots that are inside.
-The actual roots are tiny, white and look like worms.
+The roots seem huge but what you’re seeing is a fleshy cover that holds moisture and nutrients for the roots that are inside.
+The actual roots are tiny, white, and look like worms.

 Once any damaged flesh is removed, you can place the orchid in a terracotta pot with the pine bark media.
 Make sure the pot is large enough for your orchid.
 You don’t want the roots to become squished easily but you don’t want them swimming in space.

-After an orchid flowers it will leave behind a green flower spike.
-Leave the flower spike on the orchid, you can trim it above a node or wait until it turns brown and dries up then cut it off as close to the base as possible.
-It will grow more.
+After an orchid blooms, it will leave behind a green flower spike.
+Leave the flower spike on the orchid.
+Trim spent flower spikes above a node to encourage new growth.
+Be cautious not to cut into the stem.

 Orchids bloom 2 to 4 times a year.
 Some more, some less.